Spam Fried Rice

 What is Spam Fried Rice?

 Transform simple fried rice into a standout meal or side dish.
-Celebrate the fusion of cultural influences that come together in this creative yet humble dish.
 And put on the table in 15 minutes!
 Enjoy!

-Spam is a canned American pork product that is much beloved in South Korea, Hawaii, and the Philippines.
-The US military presence in these countries introduced Spam to the local population.
-Now, it’s an iconic and nostalgic food item that’s integrated into local cuisines.
+• History.
+Spam has a long history in many countries (South Korea, Hawaii, and the Phillipines) because the US military introduced it to the local population in the 1950s and 1960s.
+Now, it’s an iconic food item integrated into local cuisines.

 Ingredients:

 • Spam.
 A canned, gluten-free pork product that is rich, savory, salty, and very flavorful.
-Or, use another popular Spam-like product, like South Korean Chung Jung One Luncheon Meat.
 You’ll only need half a can for this recipe.
 Dice into small cubes so that every bite of rice has a bit of salty, porky flavor.
 Or make big chunky cubes if you prefer.

 • Rice.
 For fried rice recipes, day-old leftover rice works best.
 I recommend Jasmine rice or any other medium grain rice.
-Short grain rice or even brown rice also works well.
+Short grain rice or even brown rice also also works.
 Long grain rice such as Basmati is too fluffy and will break and fall apart in this dish.

 • Eggs.
 Fluffy scrambled eggs are a nice balance to the salty Spam.